corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/ledger-graph.md

 ### Database requirements

-LedgerGraph CorDapps are tested against Corda Enterprise and will work according to the support matrix defined in the documentation found [here](https://docs.corda.net/docs/corda-enterprise/4.5/platform-support-matrix.html#platform-support-matrix).
+LedgerGraph CorDapps are tested against Corda Enterprise and will work according to the [support matrix.] (../../platform-support-matrix.html#platform-support-matrix).

 ## Install LedgerGraph

 ### File Check

 The first step in installation of the LedgerGraph CorDapps is to obtain the Jar files (distributable binaries that the Corda node will run).
-These should be provided by your Corda Representative.
+These should be provided by your Corda representative.
 Once you have obtained the software in a distributable format, you are ready to install them into your operating Corda node.

 You should have access to _two_ individual jar files - one for **LedgerGraph** itself, and, optionally, another for the **LedgerGraph Confidential Identities** CorDapp.
 You should be able to access these files readily on the machine from which you will be performing the installation.